|Nutrition Facts (per serving)|

 Place the deboned pork shoulder roast fat-side up on a cutting board.
 Sprinkle liberally with kosher salt and freshly ground black pepper.
 Turn roast over and again sprinkle liberally with salt and pepper.
 You may need to add a few cuts so that it lies open and flat.

 Poke holes in the meat with a sharp knife and insert garlic slivers into the pork.

 Pack cooled stuffing on top of the open pork roast.
 Roll one side to the other, lengthwise, to enclose the stuffing and secure with kitchen twine.
 Place roast seam-side down in the baking pan or Dutch oven.
 Pour chicken broth and apple juice around the bottom.
 Cover with a layer of heavy-duty foil and seal edges to the rim of the pan or cover with a tight-fitting lid.

 Bake about 2 hours.
 Remove foil and bake an additional 30 minutes until skin is browned.
-Center should read at least 170 with a .
+Center should read at least 170 F with a meat thermometer.
 Let rest 15 minutes before slicing to serve.

 Note: Some butchers will debone the pork shoulder roast at no extra cost, while others will charge a higher price.
 It's easy to debone the roast yourself in about 15 minutes.